vigimite/aqueducts/CONTRIBUTING.md

 - Don't capitalize the first letter
 - No period (.) at the end

-#### Body

-The body should include the motivation for the change and contrast this with previous behavior.

-#### Footer

-The footer should contain any information about **Breaking Changes** and reference GitHub issues that this commit closes.

 ### Examples

 ```
 feat(cli): add support for custom configuration files

-Add ability to specify a custom location for configuration files using the
---config flag.
-This makes it easier to manage multiple configurations for
-different environments.

-Closes #123
 ```

 ```
 fix(executor): resolve memory leak during large file processing

-Fixed a memory leak that occurred when processing files larger than 1GB by
-implementing better buffer management.

-Fixes #456
 ```

 ```
 refactor(core): improve error handling in pipeline execution

-Replace custom error enums with thiserror implementations for better
-error messages and context propagation.
 ```

 ## Changelog Generation